Original Issue Discount Debt (OID) Tutorial (12:43)

 Most Debt is not issued at a huge discount to par value; the 1-3% range is typical in normal markets.

-…and it takes a lot of extra work to set up these OID calculations, especially if there are many tranches of Debt.
+The company may save a tiny amount on taxes as a result, especially in countries with relatively low corporate tax rates (15% – 25%) …and it takes a lot of extra work to set up these OID calculations, especially if there are many tranches of Debt.

 So, be familiar with OID, but don’t obsess over it.
-You could easily simplify it or ignore it in case studies and modeling tests and be fine.
+You could easily simplify or ignore it in case studies and modeling tests and be fine.